Public Law & Legal Theory

 Second, the ICJ is an international court.
 Its primary jurisdiction is over states and their disputes.
 This means that states will play an important role in determining the ICJ’s workload and effectiveness.3 States decide whether to file cases, whether to comply with decisions, and whether to act in accordance with the rules pronounced by the Court.
 In this sense, states are both a primary audience for the court but also its clients.

 Third, the Court is an organ of the United Nations (“UN”).
 This tells us that the UN and its organs form a major part of the ICJ’s institutional environment.
 The UN is not the only organization with which the Court interacts, but it plays an important role in selecting judges, providing funding, bringing requests for advisory opinions, and, potentially, in enforcing decisions.
 The relationship with the machinery of the UN conditions the performance and possibilities of the ICJ.

 This Chapter will examine each of these points in turn.
 One of the themes that emerges from the analysis in each area is the gap between the formal institutional structures and the actual operation of the Court.
 The formal rules matter a good deal, but they do not explain everything about the way the Court works.
 In this sense, the Court has had to adapt to its environment.

-Ginsburg, Tom, "The Institutional Context of the International Court of Justice" (2021).
-Public Law and Legal Theory Working Papers.
-739.
+Tom Ginsburg, "The Institutional Context of the International Court of Justice", Public Law and Legal Theory Working Paper Series, No.779 (2021).